-A sweet golden liquid produced by bees what could be better than a spoonful of honey.
+A sweet golden liquid produced by bees-what could be better than a spoonful of honey.
 Enjoy it straight from a spoon or sprinkle it across your favorite scones, muffins or biscuits.
-You want to make sure you are consuming the true thing with nothing added.
-It is time to explore how to check pure honey to make sure it is real.
+However, the truth is that the honey industry is plagued with adulterated products.
+These jars of golden liquid claim to be honey – but are they really?
+To reap the health benefits of consuming honey, you need to learn how to check for pure honey – make sure it is the real thing.

 What is Honey?

 Bees make this sweet food from primarily plant nectar.
 Blooming plants use sweet nectar to lure pollinators to the flower.
-The visiting bees helps pollinate flowers so the plants can produce seed.
+The visiting bees help pollinate flowers so the plants can produce seed.

 Another substance bees can use to make honey is honey dew.
 This type is often called “forest honey” because bees harvest the sweet secretions of aphids in order to make it.